What is business continuity management?

 Disruptions can affect any organisation and no business is immune to their effects.
-These issues could be internal or community-based problems.
+These issues could be internal or external.
 Examples include:

 - natural disasters such as flooding or snow

 - loss of staff, for example a pandemic

 - loss of, or denial of, access to work premises

 - suppliers or contractors going out of business